We've independently reviewed this article to make sure it's as accurate as we can make it.

 The compressor will be very hot to the touch – painful to hold your hand on the compressor – and the condenser will be quite warm due to the retained heat in the refrigerant.

 If the compressor were to overheat, it may trip the overload relay and cause intermittent clicking as it overheats, cools, and resets.
 It will continue in this way until the coils are cleaned.

 The best way to fix this problem is to prevent it.
 You should clean your condenser coils at least once a year.
 This is done by first unplugging your fridge and then giving your condenser coils of light dusting.
 This will prevent any build-up and make sure that the coils can vent heat and keep your fridge cool.

 #7 Bonus – Is Your Fridge In Demo/Vacation Mode?

-If the fridge’s display keeps turning off, but the refrigerator itself is fine, then it could be that it’s set in vacation mode, or a demo mode.
+If the fridge’s display keeps turning off, but the refrigerator itself is fine, then it could be that it’s set in vacation mode or demo mode.
 This can cause the fridge to turn off the display and/or use extra power which could trip a circuit.

 Make sure to double-check this via the display (if your refrigerator has one), or double-check if it has these modes via the owner’s manual.